Resolving 'Content Area Not Found' Error in JupiterX

 Archive Pages

-• Creating the Archive Template: Before editing a Blog Archive page or a Homepage showing the latest posts, you need to create an Archive Template in the Layout Builder.
+- Creating the Archive Template: Before editing a Blog Archive page or a Homepage showing the latest posts, you need to create an Archive Template in the Layout Builder.

-• Editing the Template: To edit your archive page, navigate to Layout Builder > Templates and select 'Edit with Elementor' for the corresponding template.
+- Editing the Template: To edit your archive page, navigate to

 WooCommerce Pages

-• Shop Pages: WooCommerce shop pages aren't directly editable with Elementor.
+- Shop Pages: WooCommerce shop pages aren't directly editable with Elementor.
 Instead, use Layout Builder to create a new Shop Archive Template and set it to replace the default WooCommerce shop page.

-• Product Pages: WooCommerce product pages should also be edited with the Layout Builder to avoid the error.
+- Product Pages: WooCommerce product pages should also be edited with the Layout Builder to avoid the error.

 Permalink and Slugs

-• Slug Conflicts: Avoid using the same slug for pages and categories (like "shoes" for both a category and a page).
+, switch to the 'Plain' option, save your changes, and check if the error persists. - Slug Conflicts: Avoid using the same slug for pages and categories (like "shoes" for both a category and a page).
 A unique slug for each page will prevent this error.

 Fixing the Error on All Pages